 Three Steps to Adoption

-In my experience every company that has switched to BricsCAD went through the following three steps:
+Every company that has switched to BricsCAD went through the following three steps:

 - Understanding the financial reason to switch (for both management and users)